Whom Should You Fear?

 Wisdom of the Little Flower

 St. Thérèse of Lisieux, the “Little Flower” and Doctor of the Church, inspired the second line of the couplet: “Little flow’rs fear not the Gehenna of sin.”
 The Carmelite saint taught that childlike faith in God casts out fear and even devils.
-God the Father overwhelms us with love and mercy, and to stay in the arms of God is to live in light, trust, and confidence.
+God the Father, who overwhelms us with love and mercy, delights in our trustful abandon.

 When a garden of paradise blooms within,